YoSmudge/tfl-announcements/README.md

 ./tfl-announcements
 ```

 It will log out the status generated.

+You can start a web interface which will play the audio via your browser with the `--web` flag, the default port is `:8001` but this can be changed with the `--web-bind` option.
+Should work in any browser with support for Websockets and MP3 HTML5 audio.

 If you're on OS/X, run

 ```
 ./tfl-announcements --afplay